Communication Studies (Community): Music

-Several songs can be heard in the episode: We are not alone - Karla DeVito, from The Breakfast Club, during the drinking montage; Going Crazy- The Paparazzi Kids, when Chang dances with Pierce and Troy; If I Die Before You - Ludwig Göransson, while Britta and Jeff have their conversation at the dance.
+Several songs can be heard in the episode: "We Are Not Alone" performed by Karla DeVito, from the soundtrack of The Breakfast Club, during the drinking montage; "Going Crazy" by The Paparazzi Kids, when Chang dances with Pierce and Troy; and "If I Die Before You", performed by Ludwig Göransson, while Britta and Jeff have their conversation at the dance.

 Cultural references

 When Jeff first encounters Britta having a hangover, he asks, "Can I get you an alibi for Cobain's suicide?"
 The next day, Britta counters a hungover Jeff's zinger: "You look like you're about ready to marry Courtney Love."

 When describing the change in dynamics of Jeff and Britta's relationship, Abed uses an example from Who's the Boss? in which Tony sees Angela naked in the opening credits.
 When devising a plan to fix the relationship, Abed uses the example from the episode "The One With the Boobies" in Friends.
 Chandler sees Rachel naked and had to reciprocate by getting naked for Rachel.

 The montage of bizarre dancing and other wacky activities by Jeff and Abed while drunk was inspired by The Breakfast Club, a film which was mentioned by Abed in the episode as he fails to recall the name of the female lead.

+The episode is also notable for beginning the series' Beetlejuice gag, in a character uttering the name "Beetlejuice"; in the self-titled 1988 film, animated series, and musical, the character of Betelgeuse (Beetlejuice) would suddenly enter the scene whenever someone said his name three times, with the name next being uttered in "Cooperative Calligraphy", and again for a final time in "Horror Fiction in Seven Spooky Steps", immediately after which Beetlejuice himself (portrayed by an uncredited extra) walks by in the background, paying off the gag.